 Violence, hatred and intolerance are bred out of injustice, poverty and a thwarted sense of political fulfillment.
 Last fall, hundreds of acres of Palestinian land were expropriated by the Israeli Army from the village of Umm al-Fahm, which isn’t in the West Bank but inside Israel.
 This drove home the fact that, even as Israeli citizens, Palestinians are treated as inferior, as basically a sort of underclass existing in a condition of apartheid.

 At the same time, because Israel does not have a constitution either, and because the ultra-Orthodox parties are acquiring more and more political power, there are Israeli Jewish groups and individuals who have begun to organize around the notion of a full secular democracy for all Israeli citizens.
-The charismatic Azmi Bishara, an Arab member of the Knesset, has also been speaking about enlarging the concept of citizenship as a way to get beyond ethnic and religious criteria that now make Israel in effect an undemocratic state for 20 percent of its population.
+The charismatic Azmi Bishara, an Arab member of the Knesset, has also been speaking about enlarging the concept of citizenship as a way to get beyond ethnic and religious criteria that now make Israel in effect an undemocratic state for 20 per cent of its population.

 In the West Bank, Jerusalem and Gaza, the situation is deeply unstable and exploitative.
 Protected by the army, Israeli settlers (almost 350,000 of them) live as extraterritorial, privileged people with rights that resident Palestinians do not have.
-(For example, West Bank Palestinians cannot go to Jerusalem and in 70 percent of the territory are still subject to Israeli military law, with their land available for confiscation.)
+(For example, West Bank Palestinians cannot go to Jerusalem and in 70 per cent of the territory are still subject to Israeli military law, with their land available for confiscation.)
 Israel controls Palestinian water resources and security, as well as exits and entrances.
 Even the new Gaza airport is under Israeli security control.
 You don’t need to be an expert to see that this is a prescription for extending, not limiting, conflict.
 Here the truth must be faced, not avoided or denied.

 There are Israeli Jews today who speak candidly about “post-Zionism,” insofar as after 50 years of Israeli history, classic Zionism has neither provided a solution to the Palestinian presence nor an exclusively Jewish presence.
 I see no other way than to begin now to speak about sharing the land that has thrust us together, sharing it in a truly democratic way, with equal rights for each citizen.
 There can be no reconciliation unless both peoples, two communities of suffering, resolve that their existence is a secular fact, and that it has to be dealt with as such.